-Turkish police detain 12, including academics, in rights activist probe: media
+Turkish police detain 12 in probe of rights activist: media

 ISTANBUL (Reuters) - Turkish police detained 12 people, including two prominent academics, on Friday as part of an investigation into leading rights activist and businessman Osman Kavala and his cultural organization, state media said.

+Pro-government media said they were arrested over the mass protests against Tayyip Erdogan’s government which erupted at Istanbul’s Gezi Park in May 2013 and spread across Turkey, in what was a major challenge to the now president’s rule.

-Kavala was jailed pending trial a year ago, accused of seeking to overthrow the government as part of an investigation into the network which Ankara accuses of carrying out a 2016 failed coup.
+Kavala was jailed pending trial a year ago, accused of seeking to overthrow the government as part of an investigation into a network which Ankara accuses of carrying out a 2016 failed coup.

 Human rights groups and European Parliament members have repeatedly called for his release and an indictment against him has not yet been issued.